-Situated: In Castlegrove,. .
-From Tuam take the R332 towards Ballinrobe.
+Situated: In Castlegrove, from Tuam take the R332 toward Ballinrobe.
 You will pass Kilbennan on your left.
-Shortly after that you will see a Sign on the left pointing to Feartagar Castle on your right.
+Shortly after that you will see a sign pointing to Feartagar Castle on your right.
 Take this road.

 Discovery Map39 : M 3755 5817.
 Last visit April 2012

 Longitude: 8° 56' 34" W

 Latitude: 53° 34' 11" N